Baseband-processor/Air-Legacy/README.md

 - [ ] Write a brief PDF manual about the six perl wireless-security module

+**Requests and collaborations**

+Feel free to email me at <EdoardoMantovani@Lorcon2.com>
+I am open for suggestions, code improvement, collaboration and other requests

 **COPYRIGHT AND LICENCE**

 Copyright (C) 2020 by *Edoardo Mantovani*, aka BASEBAND